How to sell a house

 Also, see our answers to frequently asked questions, such as, "How much does it cost to sell a house?" and "How long does it take to sell a house?" at the bottom of this article.

 Step 1.
 Hire a real estate agent

 Agents make sure your home is listed in the right databases, so buyers who are looking for a home like yours can find it.
-Real estate agents manage open houses and showing your home to potential buyers, review offers, evaluate buyers to determine if they can afford to buy your home, negotiate with buyers and buyers agents on your behalf, make real estate disclosures, and ensure necessary paperwork and agreements are completed.
+Real estate agents manage open houses, show your home to potential buyers, review offers, evaluate buyers to determine if they can afford to buy your home, negotiate with buyers and buyers' agents on your behalf, make real estate disclosures, and ensure that the necessary paperwork and agreements will be completed.

 You can also sell your home without a real estate agent.
-(You may see listings which are noted as "For Sale by Owner" or "FSBO".)
+(You may see listings that are noted as "For Sale by Owner" or FSBO.)
 When you don’t hire a real estate agent, you become responsible for the work an agent would do for you.
 Look at the advantages and disadvantages of hiring an agent and decide which choice is better for you.
 Learn more about what real estate agents do.

 Step 2.
 Prepare your home for sale

 You’ll want to clean up and clean out your home before you put it on the market.
 Buyers will look at every room of your house, including bathrooms, closets, basements, attics, and garages, as well as the lawn and landscaping.

 Real estate professionals might recommend you make decorative changes as well, such as removing family photographs and other personal possessions from view so potential buyers can more easily imagine themselves living in your house.
 This is often called staging your home.